Fredibertos

 The sides are all quite tasty, and everyone has a favorite.
 When fried well, the fries are crisp yet creamy, the onion rings are shatteringly crisp.
 The potato teezers are the hands-down favorite (potato with cheese and jalapeno).
 I like the fried mushrooms and fried zucchini sticks.
 Be sure to order a side of Ranch to dip them.
 The potato puffs are basically tater tots.

-The sloppy joe (above left) is pretty decent.
+The sloppy joe (below on the left) is pretty decent.
 It’s not the most spectacular sloppy joe, but it will curb the craving.
-If you like fried bologna (above right) they can satisfy that urge too.
+If you like fried bologna (below on the right) they can satisfy that urge too.

 I very rarely order the shrimp or chicken dinners.
 The dinners come with a toasted roll, fries and coleslaw or applesauce.
 The toasted roll could be improved, because all it is is a toasted hamburger bun.
 This is similar to the “in a basket” back in the day before COVID.
 Any sandwich was available “in a basket” and get fries and coleslaw or applesauce.
 I miss that.

-This is a controversial choice, but I enjoy the grilled cheese and tomato soup special or the egg salad sandwich and tomato soup special in the winter.
+This is a controversial choice, but I also enjoy the the egg salad sandwich.
 I’ve also been known to just order an egg salad sandwich when I want something light and not fried/grilled.
 Swensons serves a decent egg salad sandwich.
+If you don’t want the bread toasted be sure to say so.
+It comes toasted unless you specify otherwise.

 Contact info: